gptune/HistoryDB-Docs/docs/src/ckgptune.md

 In this section, we introduce [CK-GPTune](https://github.com/yhcho614/ck-gptune) which is a workflow automation framework for GPTune.
 CK-GPTune helps users install GPTune and provides an interface to run GPTune using simple commands.
-CK-GPTune also provides some example programs that users can install/run/autotune using the workflow automation technology.
+CK-GPTune also provides some example tuning problems that users can install/autotune using the workflow automation technology.
 CK-GPTune is built based on the [Collective Knowledge (CK)](https://cknowledge.org) technology that provides a lot of useful functions to automate (experiment) workflows and to define/detect software dependencies to compile and run applications automatically.

 ## Background of CK